Lymphotoxin

+Structure of the LTA protein.
+Based on PyMOL rendering of PDB 1tnr.

 Lymphotoxin is a member of the tumor necrosis factor (TNF) superfamily of cytokines, whose members are responsible for regulating the growth and function of lymphocytes and are expressed by a wide variety of cells in the body.

 Lymphotoxin plays a critical role in developing and preserving the framework of lymphoid organs and of gastrointestinal immune responses, as well as in the activation signaling of both the innate and adaptive immune responses.
 Lymphotoxin alpha (LT-α, previously known as TNF-beta) and lymphotoxin beta (LT-β), the two forms of lymphotoxin, each have distinctive structural characteristics and perform specific functions.

 Structure and function

 Each LT-α/LT-β subunit is a trimer and assembles into homotrimers or heterotrimers.
 LT-α binds with LT-β to form membrane-bound heterotrimers LT-α1-β2 and LT-α2-β1, which are commonly referred to as lymphotoxin beta.
 LT-α1-β2 is the most prevalent form of lymphotoxin beta.
 LT-α also forms a homotrimer, LT-α3, which is secreted by activated lymphocytes as a soluble protein.

 Lymphotoxin is produced by lymphocytes upon activation and is involved with various aspects of the immune response, including inflammation and activation signaling.
 Upon binding to the LTβ receptor, LT-αβ transmits signals leading to proliferation, homeostasis and activation of tissue cells in secondary lymphoid organs through induced expression of chemokines, major histocompatibility complex, and adhesion molecules.
 LT-αβ, which is produced by activated Type 1 T helper cells (T_{h}1), CD8+ T cells, and natural killer (NK) cells, is known to have a major role in the normal development of Peyer's patches.
 Studies have found that mice with an inactivated LT-α gene (LTA) lack developed Peyer's patches and lymph nodes.
 In addition, LT-αβ is necessary for the proper formation of the gastrointestinal immune system.